byteface/domonic/README.md

 ### Common Errors
-If code is incorrectly typed it will obviously not work.
-Here are some common errors I've noticed when creating large templates...
+If templates are typed incorrectly they will not work.
+Here are some solutions to common errors when creating large templates...
-( i.e. bootstrap5 examples in test_domonic.py )
+( i.e. see bootstrap5 examples in test_domonic.py )

 IndexError: list index out of range
     - You most likely didn't put a underscore on an attribute.